waxs/needle/docs/numbers/README.md

 following examples I will reuse the data array as used within the top example.

 ### Smaller or bigger
 With the smaller method a `key` and `value` need to be passed to retrieve all items that match the given query.
+This function will also accept date values.
 ```javascript
 const result = needle
     .smaller('age', 40)